facebookresearch/minihack/docs/getting-started/interface.md

 ### Example 2

-Creating a MiniHack skill task using \texttt{LevelGenerator} with a pre-defined map layout.
+Creating a MiniHack skill task using `LevelGenerator` with a pre-defined map layout.

 ```python
 # Define the maze as a string